More Time to Be Kindergarten-Ready

 - Writing & Language Center: Letter and word recognition and formation, along with segmenting words into sounds, and putting new sounds together to make words, allow children to succeed at written communication.

-- Library Center: In this cozy area full of books, children can develop key literacy skills like story reasoning, print awareness, and work recognition.
+- Library Center: In this cozy area full of books, children can develop key literacy skills like story reasoning, print awareness, and word recognition.

-- Creative Arts: The ability to express ideas and feelings through music, visual arts, drama, and music.
+- Creative Arts: Children develop self-expression through visual arts, drama, and music and movement.